ekynoxe/ekynoxe.com/source/_posts/2011-12-05-why-linked-in-does-it-wrong.md

 ## Explanation

-When you decide to &#8220;unsubscribe&#8221; an email address you&#8217;ve been contacted on, you are actually <span style="text-decoration: underline;">registering</span> it into a &#8220;do not contact&#8221; list&#8230; That&#8217;s a lot of negations, I know, but basically, you&#8217;re GIVING another email address to LinkedIn.
+When you decide to &#8220;unsubscribe&#8221; an email address you&#8217;ve been contacted on, you are actually *registering* it into a &#8220;do not contact&#8221; list&#8230; That&#8217;s a lot of negations, I know, but basically, you&#8217;re GIVING another email address to LinkedIn.
 What they do with it, only they know&#8230; But I would bet that&#8217;s not all pretty business.

 So in order to NOT get spammed by LinkedIn&#8217;s service, I have to GIVE them an email address??
 Is it just me or is this just plain old racketeering?

-Furthermore, when the &#8220;unsubscribe&#8221; link leads to a page <span style="text-decoration: underline;">not working/not finished/building in progress</span>, for the past 3 months that&#8217;s more than enough to raise alarm bells.
+Furthermore, when the &#8220;unsubscribe&#8221; link leads to a page *not working/not finished/building in progress*, for the past 3 months that&#8217;s more than enough to raise alarm bells.
 (At the time of writing this, it seems that LinkedIn only just fixed the issue: you can now give them your email addresses!)

 Please LinkedIn!
 Fix your service!
 It should be a tool, not a chore!